 If your child’s required sports physical surprises you each year and sends you to the doctor’s office in a mad dash, you might want to consider an annual well-child visit.

-A well-child visit can incorporate a sports or camp physical and can be scheduled any time of the year.
+As we transition from summer to fall, a well-child visit can incorporate a sports or camp physical and can be scheduled any time of the year.
 Not only is it covered by insurance, but it also offers a more comprehensive view on your child’s health.

 “I think there’s some confusion about what a sports physical is and what a well-child visit is,” said Dr. Michelle Jimerson, a family physician in Steamboat Springs and a member of the medical staff at UCHealth Yampa Valley Medical Center.
 “For us, they’re the same visit, because we take care of the whole child regardless.